 The wildfire danger in the Lac La Biche Forest Area is LOW.

-It's lightning season.
+With the very dry ground conditions, and the absence of substantial rain, Mother Nature has the potential to cause some wildfires.
 Help us get the jump on these fires early, before they have a chance to get too big.
 If you see smoke or fire in the forest, please call 310-FIRE.

 If you spot a wildfire, call 310-FIRE!

 For more information on the wildfire situation across the province of Alberta

 Thanks for doing your part to prevent wildfire.
 For more information, contact: